Kryze/pybatch/README.md

 ----------

-Pybatch is a program who let you scheduele execution of a command when you want.
+Pybatch is a program who let you schedule execution of a command when you want.

 It's a school project for a Course of M1 MIAGE